-DRA FT Shall be licensed or certified to work as a physician extender. emergency medical consultation services 24 hours a day, 365 days a year.
-Shall have at least one (1) year of substance use disorder treatment experience.
-In addition to the above, the Physician Extender is responsible for the following: Perform a medical history upon admission; Complete a physical exam within 24 hours of admission; Determine diagnosis of substance use disorder per program eligibility requirements; Ensure monitoring of the Controlled Substance Reporting System (CSRS); Participate in the development of service plans; Evaluate medication or non-medication methods of withdrawal management; Evaluate, prescribe, and monitor all medications currently being taken by the beneficiary including coordination with other prescribers; Provide education to beneficiary regarding prescribed medications, potential drug interactions and side effects; Order medications as medically appropriate; Order and interpret medically necessary toxicology and laboratory tests; Provide case consultation with interdisciplinary treatment team; Assess for co-occurring medical and psychiatric disorders; and Coordinate care with other medical and Nursing Staff Pagistarad Nursa (DN) psychiatric providers.
-Nursing Staff Registered Nurse (RN) AND The Nursing Staff is responsible for maintaining an adequate level of nursing for the program's dispensing and medical operations under the Licensed Practical Nurse supervision of the Medical Director.
-(LPN) Shall be registered and in good standing with the NC Board of In addition to the above, the Nursing Staff is responsible for the following, as allowed by clinical and practice scopes: Nursing.
-Conduct a nursing evaluation upon admission in accordance with their scope of work;
+DRAFT Order and interpret medically necessary toxicology and laboratory tests; Provide case consultation with interdisciplinary treatment team; Assess for co-occurring medical and psychiatric disorders; Make medically necessary referrals and follow up for treatment of co-occurring medical and psychiatric disorders; and Coordinate care with other medical and psychiatric providers.
+Physician Extender On-call coverage Physician Assistant (PA) or Nurse The Physician Extender is responsible for providing medical services according to the Practitioner (NP) physician approved policies and protocols of the Medically Monitored Intensive Inpatient Shall be licensed or certified to work as a Physician Extender.
+Service.
+The physician extender shall be available for emergency medical consultation - services 24 hours a day, 365 days a year in Shall have at least one (1) year of substance use disorder person, via telehealth, or telephonically. treatment experience.
+In addition to the above, the Physician treatment experience.
+Extender is responsible for the following: Perform a medical history upon admission; • Complete a physical exam within 24 hours of admission; Determine diagnosis of substance use disorder per program eligibility requirements;Ensure monitoring of the Controlled Ensure monitoring of the Controlled Substance Reporting System (CSRS); • Participate in the development of the PCP or service plan; Evaluate medication or non-medication methods of withdrawal management; Evaluate, prescribe, and monitor all medications currently being taken by the beneficiary including coordination with other prescribers; Provide education to beneficiary regarding prescribed medications, potential drug interactions and side effects; Order medications as medically appropriate; Order and interpret medically necessary torical any and laboratory torical toxicology and laboratory tests;

+DRAFT Provide case consultation with interdisciplinary treatment team; Assess for co-occurring medical and psychiatric disorders; Make medically necessary referrals and follow up for treatment of co-occurring medical and psychiatric disorders; and Coordinate care with other medical and psychiatric providers.
+Nursing Staff Registered Nurse (RN) AND Licensed Practical Nurse (LPN) The Nursing Staff is responsible for maintaining an adequate level of nursing for the program's dispensing and medical operations under the supervision of the Medical Director.
+Shall be registered and in good standing with the NC Board of Nursing.
+Shall have at least one (1) In addition to the above, the Nursing Staff are also responsible for the following, as allowed by clinical and practice scopes, either through direct provision of the function or through ensuring provision by other staff within their scope and function: year of substance use disorder treatment experience.
+Supervising Registered Nurse In addition to the above, the Nursing Staff is responsible for the following, as allowed by clinical and practice scopes: Conduct a nursing evaluation upon (RN) and Licensed Practice Nurse (LPN) The Supervising Registered admission in accordance with their scope of work; Responsible for monitoring the Controlled Substance Reporting System (CSRS), when delegated by a physician; Oversee the monitoring of the Nurse (RN) shall have at least one year of experience working with a beneficiary with a substance use disorder.
+The Supervising RN shall hold beneficiary's progress and medication administration by Nursing Staff on an hourly basis, if needed; Monitor signs and symptoms of alcohol and other drug intoxication and withdrawal as well as the appropriate active licensure as a RN and be in good standing with the NC Board of Nursing (NCBON).
+Additional nurses can be Licensed Practical Nurses treatment and monitoring of those conditions; Prepare and dispense medication, maintaining medication inventory records and logs in compliance with state (LPN) or RNs working within their scope of practice, holding active licensure and in good standing with the NCBON. regulations; Provide documentation in the beneficiary's service record of all nursing